chriskgernon/chriskgernon/QGIS/qgisModel.md

 This [graph](./dir_plot.html) shows how the direction impacts the median rent based on Census Tracts in Kansas.

 This [graph](./dist_plot.html) shows how the distance from the point impacts the median rent based on Census Tracts in Kansas.
 The jump in Median Rent around 50k is the Kansas City Metropolitan area and the jump around 250k is the Wichita Metropolitan area.
+This shows that land closer to city is more valuable than land farther from city centers.
+Cities typically have more services and amenities than areas outside cities.
+People are willing to pay more to live closer to these amenities.

 Here are two maps that show the results of the model using the Wichita metropolitcan area from the test data below.